 The large diamagnetic response measured in certain samples, and in particular in the experiment of Ref.\ \cite{rhee13_PRL}, has been tentatively accounted for by Imry \cite{imry15_PRB} in terms of Aslamazov--Larkin superconducting fluctuations \cite{aslam75_JETP} that persist at temperatures way above the critical one.
-However, the proposal of Ref.~\cite{imry15_PRB} is one-to-two orders of magnitude smaller than that measured in Ref.~\cite{rhee13_PRL}.
-An alternative recent theoretical proposal by Murzaliev, Titov, and Katsnelson \cite{murza19_PRB} invoked the spin--orbit coupling, which is notably important in gold, as a mechanism turning the ensemble-averaged paramagnetic response into a diamagnetic one.
-However, it has been recently shown \cite{gomez21_preprint} that the extrinsic spin--orbit coupling due to the discontinuity of the electrostatic potential at the nanoparticle surface, as well as other relativistic and geometrical effects, only lead to a small correction to the individual-particle ZFS calculated in Ref.~\cite{gomez18_PRB}.
+However, the proposal of Ref.~\cite{imry15_PRB} is one to two orders of magnitude smaller than that measured in Ref.~\cite{rhee13_PRL}.
+An alternative theoretical proposal by Murzaliev, Titov, and Katsnelson \cite{murza19_PRB} invoked the spin--orbit coupling, which is important for gold atoms, as a mechanism turning the ensemble-averaged paramagnetic response into a diamagnetic one.
+However, it has been recently shown \cite{gomez21_preprint} that the extrinsic spin--orbit coupling due to the discontinuity of the electrostatic potential at the nanoparticle surface, as well as other relativistic and geometric effects, only lead to a small correction to the individual-particle ZFS calculated in Ref.~\cite{gomez18_PRB}.

 There have been several attempts to interpret the ferromagnetic response measured in certain samples invoking the formation of covalent bonds between the atoms residing at the surface of the nanoparticles and the ligands around it \cite{cresp04_PRL}, the Fermi-hole effect involving the surface atoms alone \cite{hori04_PRB, yamam04_PRL}, or electronic orbits circling around single domains of ligands \cite{herna06_PRL}.
-However, these interpretations have been ruled out by later experiments \cite{grege12_CPC, nealo12_Nanoscale}, and a mechanism explaining the observed ferromagnetic instability is still highly thought after.
+However, these interpretations have been ruled out by later experiments \cite{grege12_CPC, nealo12_Nanoscale}, and a mechanism explaining the observed ferromagnetic instability is still highly sought after.

 Motivated by this long-standing puzzle of condensed matter physics, here we investigate if the large orbital magnetism of individual nanoparticles, as calculated in Ref.~\cite{gomez18_PRB}, together with the magnetic dipole--dipole interaction between the nanoparticles, can be at the origin of magnetic order and the emergence of a large total magnetic moment.
 Indeed, since each nanoparticle can carry a huge magnetic moment at relatively weak applied fields (typically up to three orders of magnitude larger than the Bohr magneton $\mu_\mathrm{B}=e\hbar/2m_\mathrm{e}c$, even at room temperature), one cannot exclude that interparticle interactions may play a role for the magnetic properties of the samples.